 The worker in the middle has no good move.

-The mid-career worker stands like a tree in a hurricane.
+A mid-career worker stands like a tree in a hurricane.
 The accountant at forty-five.
 The paralegal at fifty.
 The mid-level project manager at fifty-two.
 The credential is real.
 The mortgage is real.
 The dependents are real.
 The savings plan is real and built on a forty-year career assumption that the next seven years break.

-The collision is not abstract.
+Collision is not abstract.
 It has names.
 The names are the readers of this post.

 The retirement plan was built on an economy that no longer exists#

-The savings formula assumed three things.
+Every savings formula assumed three things.
 Wage growth.
 Asset appreciation.
 A knowable horizon.
 The transition breaks all three at once.

 Wage growth depends on which side of the AI line the work sits on.
 A worker whose job AI replaces does not see the paycheck rise.
 A worker whose job AI augments sees the paycheck rise, often a lot, until the augmentation tilts toward replacement.